Kenneth Brown (interior designer): Interior designer

-Hailing from Louisiana, Kenneth Brown masterfully blends warm Southern hospitality with clean Southern-California lines.
-His unique creations reflect his belief that comfort holds the key to successful interior design.
-His visions are shaped by his passion for structure, use of rich color and delight in small details.
-Interesting fabrics and accessories, used simply, and effectively, are his fuss-free signature.
+Hailing from Louisiana, Kenneth Brown blends warm Southern hospitality with clean Southern-California lines.
+His creations reflect the belief that comfort holds the key to successful interior design.
+His visions are shaped by a passion for structure, use of rich color and delight in small details.

-Kenneth Brown is known for his Southern charm and laid-back personality which puts homeowners at ease which creates a fun hands-on creative process.
+Kenneth Brown is known for his Southern charm and laid-back personality which puts homeowners at ease which creates a hands-on creative process.
 His direct collaboration with his clients allows them to put their own personal stamp on their homes.
 Kenneth has completed homes for celebrities such as Zac Efron, Vanessa Hudgens and Kristen Bell as well as sports figures Mia Hamm and Nomar Garciaparra.
-In addition to Kenneth Brown Designs residential portfolio, Kenneth has completed numerous commercial projects such as A. Rudin's Los Angeles Flagship Showroom, Cedars-Sinai's Founders Room, Endeavor Talent Agency, Wood and Vine Restaurant, and Bar and hotel collaborations.
+In addition to Kenneth Brown Designs residential portfolio, Kenneth has completed commercial projects such as A. Rudin's Los Angeles Flagship Showroom, Cedars-Sinai's Founders Room, Endeavor Talent Agency, Wood and Vine Restaurant, and Bar and hotel collaborations.